leventebalogh/deployer/README.md

 You can log out all the configuration parameters by using the `--verbose` flag.

 ## User configuration
-The user configuration should be located at `~/.deployer.yml`:
+The user configuration should be located in your home directory as `~/.deployer.yml`:
 ```yaml
 # The github username that you would like to use to resolve repository names by default.
 githubUsername: leventebalogh,